 I am a creature of habit — until I accept/realize that something is no longer working for me.
-This list will undoubtedly change with the seasons of my life.
+The items on this page will undoubtedly change with the seasons of my life.
 Here are my current go-to’s in my quest to live free.
-Note: Some, if not many, of these links will be affiliates meaning I will receive some compensation (cash, credits, etc.) for the recommendation.
+Note: Many of these links will give me some form of compensation (cash, credits, etc.) for the recommendation.

 Bird By Bird: Some Instructions on Writing and Life – Ann Lamott offers some great tips for the writer in you.